 Now the onions are lookin' just about right.
 Remember we don't want to deeply caramelize them; we only want to just start the release of the sugars.

-Line a baking dish with several layers of aluminum foil and pile the onions in the center of the foil.
+If you don't have a lidded braising pan that you can transfer to the oven, you'll need to line a baking dish with several layers of aluminum foil and pile the onions in the center of the foil.

 Place the roast on top of the onions and use the same spatula to spread the butter mixture all over the top and sides of the roast.